 How Long Does a Joint Divorce Take?

-In most cases, parties filing joint divorce will have their divorce granted in about 60 to 90 days, but in some courts, it can be several months.
-The divorce is considered final after 31 days from the date of being granted.
+In most cases, parties filing for a joint divorce will have their divorce granted within 60 to 90 days.
+However, in some courts, it may take several months.
+The divorce is considered final 31 days after being granted.

 How much is the Fee?

 The fee for a joint divorce in Ontario is $632.
-However, there may be additional fees for services such as serving the divorce application on the other party or obtaining a certified copy of the divorce order.
+There may be additional fees for services such as serving the divorce application on the other party or obtaining a certified copy of the divorce order.

 Do you need a separation agreement before divorce in Ontario?

-No!
-You are not legally required to have a separation agreement before getting a divorce.
-However, it is generally recommended that couples who are separating or divorcing create a separation agreement to help them settle any issues related to property, support, and custody before filing for divorce.
-For the purpose of the joint divorce, it is a requirement that the parties must have been living separately or apart for at least one year prior to the divorce judgment being executed.
+No, you are not legally required to have a separation agreement before getting a divorce.
+However, it is generally recommended that couples who are separating or divorcing create a separation agreement to help settle any issues related to property, support, and custody before filing for divorce.
+For a joint divorce, it is required that the parties must have been living separately or apart for at least one year prior to the divorce judgment being executed.

 Religious Divorce